-29 CFR 1910.120 or 29 CFR 1926.65 Hazardous Waste Operations, and Emergency Response
+29 CFR 1910.120 orHazardous Waste Operations, and29 CFR 1926.65Emergency Response

 29 CFR 1910.134 Respiratory Protection

 29 CFR 1926.650 Subpart D - Excavations

 29 CFR 1926.651 General Requirements

 29 CFR 1926.652 Requirements for Protective Systems

 The Contractor shall designate a person to provide direct on-site supervision of the work in the contaminated area.
 This person shall have the training and medical surveillance under OSHA 1910.120 (e) and (f) respectively, as detailed above and in addition be qualified as a construction Competent Person [OSHA 1926.32 (f) and (l)].
 It is the responsibility of this designated person to make those inspections necessary to identify situations that could result in hazardous conditions (e.g., possible cave-ins, indications of failure of protective systems, hazardous atmospheres, or other hazardous conditions), and then to ensure that corrective measures are taken.